Sort of a "get acquainted offer" for hedge fund execs

-Corporate rates of will start at US$178.55 per night and will include a continental breakfast.
-For an additional US$2.45 (the daily, per inmate cost of meals), guests can also take their other daily meals with the general prison population.
+Corporate rates of will start at $178.55 per night and will include a continental breakfast.
+For an additional $2.45 (the daily, per inmate cost of meals), guests may also take their other daily meals with the general prison population.

 Initial marketing, to begin with advertising spreads in Business Week, Fortune, The Wall Street Journal, and Hustler, will be directed at business travelers.
 "But as the program rolls out over the next 18 months, and if the demand is there," said Gilionne, "we may begin to market to leisure travelers as well.
 After all, we have a well managed recreational program already in place."